florimondmanca/djangorestframework-api-key/README.md

 An API key is made of two parts:

-- A **name**: a unique identifier for the API key formatted as a slug, e.g. `my-backend-app`.
+- A **name**: a free-form unique identifier of the API key owner, e.g. `my-backend-app`.
 - A **secret key**: a generated string of characters that the client server-side application must keep private.

 Secret keys are treated with the same level of care than user passwords:

-- The secret key is not stored as-is in the database.
+- Only a hash of the secret key is stored in the database.
+This hash is computed using the default [password hasher](https://docs.djangoproject.com/en/2.1/topics/auth/passwords/).
-- Instead, it is encoded using the default [password hasher](https://docs.djangoproject.com/en/2.1/topics/auth/passwords/) and the result is stored in the database.
 - The secret key itself is shown only once to the client upon API key creation.

 ### Validation scheme